0chain/0chain/docs/unit-tests.md

 ### Configure test setup

-Having done the preliminary steps, we have a pile object definitions, and a list of test we wish to run.
+Having done the preliminary steps, we have a pile object definitions, and a list of tests we wish to run.
 However, everything we need should be already be there.
 We need to shuffle everything around so all our tests work.